-INSTRUMENTS: Unless restricted by the Race Committee, competitors are permitted to use sailing instruments, specifically the B&G wind, heading and boat speed functions and the VHF Radio tuned to channel 82A, 78, 65A, 16, 13, a weather frequency, or other channel at the race committee's direction.
+INSTRUMENTS: Unless restricted by the Race Committee, competitors are permitted to use the onboard chart plotter, sailing instruments, specifically the B&G wind, heading and boat speed functions and the VHF Radio tuned to channel 82A, 78, 65A, 16, 13, a weather frequency, or other channel at the race committee's direction.

 The Race Committee may restrict display of instruments to depth sounder only by displaying code flag BRAVO.
 In the event this limitation is imposed, instrument covers must be placed over all displays except one displaying depth.
 All wind, heading and boat speed functions must be removed from the remaining visible display.

-NO OTHER INSTRUMENTS MAY BE USED AT ANY POINT UNLESS FOR AN EMERGENCY
+NO OTHER INSTRUMENTS MAY BE USED AT ANY POINT EXCEPT FOR AN EMERGENCY under way.

-LEAVING/ENTERING SANTEE BASIN: Engine Logs must be on board the boat and filled out prior to getting under way.
 When ready to leave your slip or re-enter the basin, call Santee Basin Control on Channel 82A and say: